facioquo/uswds-design-patterns/README.md

-# U.S. Web Design System design patterns
+# Design patterns using the U.S. Web Design System

-A basic Angular 16 website for demonstrating design patterns with USWDS components.
-Nothing more.
+A basic Angular website for demonstrating isolated design patterns and experimentation with USWDS components.
+Each pattern is a separate Angular component, and each component is a separate route in the application.

 ## Getting started with this Angular site